JuliaManifolds/Manifolds.jl/docs/src/bases.md

-# Orthonormal bases
+# Bases

-The following functions and types provide support for orthonormal bases of the tangent space of different manifolds.
+The following functions and types provide support for bases of the tangent space of different manifolds.
 An orthonormal basis of the tangent space $T_p \mathcal M$ of (real) dimension $n$ has a real-coefficient basis $e_1, e_2, …, e_n$ if $\mathrm{Re}(g_p(e_i, e_j)) = δ_{ij}$ for each $i,j ∈ \{1, 2, …, n\}$ where $g_p$ is the Riemannian metric at point $p$.
 A vector $X$ from the tangent space $T_p \mathcal M$ can be expressed in Einstein notation as a sum $X = X^i e_i$, where (real) coefficients $X^i$ are calculated as $X^i = \mathrm{Re}(g_p(X, e_i))$.